4-9-030 CONDITIONAL USE PERMITS:

 7. Hearing Process and Examiner Authority: For projects requiring a public hearing, the Hearing Examiner shall take action in accordance with the procedures in RMC 4-8-100, Application and Decision – General, as it exists or may be amended.

 8. Decision and Conditions: The Administrator may grant a Conditional Use Permit, with or without conditions, or deny the requested Conditional Use Permit.
 The Administrator or Hearing Examiner shall have authority to grant the Conditional Use Permit upon making a determination, in writing, that the use is consistent with the applicable decision criteria in this Section.
-The Administrator or Hearing Examiner may require additional setbacks, fencing, screening, soundproofing, public improvements or any other appropriate measures necessary to ensure compatibility with the surrounding neighborhood, and may limit the term and duration of the Conditional Use Permit.
+The Administrator or Hearing Examiner may require additional setbacks, fencing, screening, soundproofing, public improvements or any other appropriate measures necessary to ensure compatibility with the surrounding neighborhood, and may specify the term and duration of the Conditional Use Permit.
 Conditions imposed by the Administrator or Hearing Examiner shall reasonably assure that nuisance or hazard to life or property will not develop.
+(Ord.
+5867, 12-11-2017)

-9. Timeline to Apply for Associated Permits: Building permits, licenses or land use permits required for the operation of a Conditional Use Permit shall be applied for within two (2) years of the date of Conditional Use Permit approval.
+9. Timeline to Apply for Associated Permits: Building permits, licenses or land use permits required for the operation of a Conditional Use Permit shall be applied for within two (2) years of the date of Conditional Use Permit approval, unless an extended time frame is granted by the Administrator or Hearing Examiner.
 A single two (2) year extension may be granted for good cause by the Administrator.
 (Ord.
-5675, 12-3-2012)
+5675, 12-3-2012; Ord.
+5867, 12-11-2017; Ord.
+5876, 1-22-2018; Ord.
+5965, 3-2-2020; Ord.
+6046, 12-13-2021)

-G. MAJOR AND MINOR REVISIONS:
+K. MAJOR AND MINOR REVISIONS:

 1. Major Revisions: Major revisions to an approved Conditional Use Permit shall require a new application.
 For major revisions that due to extraordinary circumstances would result in a highly unreasonable and unconscionable burden on the applicant or permit holder, if the applicant or permit holder was required to go through a new application process, the Administrator may permit the major revision to be treated as a minor revision.
 (Ord.
 5676, 12-3-2012)